 What is the best stormwater permit for you?

 Really, it depends.
 The best stormwater permit for you or your operation is whatever works best for your facility.
 Kind of a dumb statement, but the reality is there is are no single BMPs that are "the best" for everyone.

 These stormwater best management practices aren’t the only ones you should implement.
 There's a whole host of other options out there, but they'll really depend on your site, your permit, and what you need to accomplish.
 Some can be elaborate and expensive, while others are simple and cheap.

 But we find these are the basic and often times best stormwater BMPs.
 If you start with these, we find that for most facilities, they'll yield the best results.
 When we start working with clients at a new facility, we won't even start thinking bigger until these basic best management practices are happening.
-Obviously there's special cases, but this is where we always start, and encourage you to start here as well.
+Obviously, there are special cases, but this is where we always start and encourage you to start here as well.